jtallant/book-notes/programming/poodr.md

 ## Extract Extra Responsibilities from Methods

 - **Expose previously hidden qualities** Refactoring a class so that all of its methods have a single responsibility has a clarifying effect on the class.
 You can now more easily extract a class from this class, it doesn't have to be right now.

+---

+## Extract Extra Responsibilities from Methods

 - **Avoid the need for comments** Comments are usually just decaying documentation.
 Extract the comment into a named method.

+---

+## Extract Extra Responsibilities from Methods

 - **Encourage Reuse** Small methods encourage coding behavior that is healthy for your application.
 Other programmers will reuse the methods instead of duplicating the code.

 ---